NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 Hardhat calls each Hook Handler Category Factory only when needed, immediately after loading the module.

-The result of the Hook Handler Category Factory is cached, so it's only called once per instance of the Hardhat Runtime Environment, if needed.
+Hardhat caches the result of the Hook Handler Category Factory, so it's only called once per instance of the Hardhat Runtime Environment, if needed.

 ### Managing state associated with Hook Handlers